Skip to Content

 The food at the Grill is terrific, with fancy touches and very good basics.
 The basics, like burgers and fries and some amazing buttermilk fried chicken, are just delicious.
 My son ate his bacon burger plus half of my husband’s cheeseburger.
 He’s 15 and hungry all the time, but he is also a bit of a food snob, and he was impressed as well.

-dining at Lakehouse Hotel & resort
+dining at the Lakehouse resort

 The Grill serves appetizers called “snack jars” which are very clever and quite delicious.
 We tried the sampler, which had a great price of 3 for $22.
 We had the chicken liver pate, served with cornichons and caramelized onions, the salmon mousse served with pickled onions and lemons, and the burrata served with fresh figs. Really terrific.